Updated: Feb 26, 2019

 If necessary, they can request a psychological test (with special attention for the intelligence aspect) or specifically refer the client to a care provider with experience in this area.
 As so often is the case, intervention at an early stage can prevent much suffering, and much can be achieved with relatively simple resources.
 Particularly if the employee learns to develop and profile him/herself more according to motivation and interests, many problems can be resolved.
 The result for employer and society can be highly valued and motivated employees.

-The most important sources for this article, apart from the literature mentioned, have been experiences with clients.
+FINALLY The most important sources for this article, apart from the literature mentioned, have been experiences with clients.
 Experiences and insights gained within Mensa Nederland and, of course, our own life experiences.
 We hope that researchers are interested in following up this line of research.
 This in order to make more optimal use of the talents of the gifted.
 The insights gained, however, will also benefit others: methods for, for example, self-study, that work well for the gifted have proven to be just as enriching and fascinating for others.

 We would be very interested in hearing your reactions to this subject based on your own professional experience.